Allspice: Uses

-Allspice is one of the most important ingredients of Jamaican cuisine.
+Allspice is one of the most important ingredients of West Indian cuisine, including Jamaican cuisine.
 Under the name pimento, it is used in Jamaican jerk seasoning, and traditionally its wood was used to smoke jerk in Jamaica.
-In the West Indies, an allspice liqueur is produced under the name "pimento dram".
+In parts of the West Indies, an allspice liqueur is produced under the name "pimento dram".
 In Mexican cuisine, it is used in many dishes, where it is known as pimienta gorda.

 Allspice is also indispensable in Middle Eastern cuisine, particularly in the Levant, where it is used to flavour a variety of stews and meat dishes, as well as tomato sauce.
 In Arab cuisine, for example, many main dishes use allspice as the only spice.

 In Northern European and North American cooking, it is an ingredient in commercial sausage preparations and curry powders, and in pickling.

-In the United States, it is used mostly in desserts, but it is also responsible for giving Cincinnati-style chili its distinctive aroma and flavor.
+In the United States, it is used mostly in desserts, but it is also responsible for giving Cincinnati-style chili its distinctive aroma and flavour.
 Allspice is commonly used in Great Britain, and appears in many dishes.
 In Portugal, whole allspice is used heavily in traditional stews cooked in large terracotta pots in the Azores islands.

 In the United Kingdom it is a dominant flavour in the condiment Brown sauce.

 Allspice is also one of the most used spices in Polish cuisine (used in most dishes, soups and stews) and is commonly known under the name English herb (ziele angielskie) since Britain was its major exporter.

 Allspice is an important part of Swedish, Finnish and Norwegian cuisine.
 Whole allspice is used to flavour soups as well as stews such as Karelian hot pot.
 Ground allspice is also used in various dishes, such as minced meat sauces, Swedish meatballs, and different cakes.